Spockuto/blog/src/log_coffee/chapter_0.md

 # Lindenmayer systems

-A Lindemayer systems or LSystem for short consists of an alphabet of symbols that can be used to make strings, a collection of production that expand each symbol into some larger string of symbols, an initial “axiom” string from which to begin construction, and a mechanism for translating the generated strings into geometric structures.
+A Lindemayer system or LSystem for short consists of an alphabet of symbols that can be used to make strings, a collection of production that expand each symbol into some larger string of symbols, an initial “axiom” string from which to begin construction, and a mechanism for translating the generated strings into geometric structures.

-Few years back, I built a rudimentary webiste to extrapolate few known LSystems in pure JS.
+A few years back, I built a rudimentary website to extrapolate a few known LSystems in pure JS.
 However, presently I have been getting more comfortable with Rust &#x1F980; and explored rebuilding it with Rust and wasm-bindgen to get better performance for tougher iterations.

 Website - [vsekar.me/LSystems/](https://vsekar.me/LSystems/)

 Repository - [github.com/Spockuto/LSystems/](https://github.com/Spockuto/LSystems/)

-Now let's explore how an axiom, a set of rules and an angle can be developed into this beautiful fern
+Now let's explore how an axiom, a set of rules, and an angle can be developed into this beautiful fern
 ![Barnsley Fern](https://raw.githubusercontent.com/Spockuto/blog/master/src/images/barnsley_fern.png)

 ### Step 0 - Define the LSystem